ignite/cli/docs/developer-guide/scaffold.md

 The `starport scaffold list` command scaffolds all the necessary files for create, read, update and delete (CRUD) actions for a specific new type.

 In this example, the type is `post`.
 The list of arguments that follow specify fields of the type, in this example: `title` and `body`.
 There can be any number of fields and fields can have specific types.
 By default, fields are strings.

-## Step-by-Step Learning

-To learn new skills by using step-by-step processes, head over to the [Cosmos SDK Tutorials](https://tutorials.cosmos.network/).
-These tutorials get you started with Starport and the Cosmos SDK.